smartrent/alarmist/README.md

 As before, networking issues make good examples.
 Home and business networks have some normal flakiness that doesn't require remediation.
 Sometimes just waiting a bit resolves a situation.
-The code that detects whether the network is down can simply set an alarm stating it is. `Alarmist` provides primitives for creating a synthetic alarm that doesn't get set unless the network is down longer than a minimum amount of time. `Alarmist` can also raise an alarm if the network is bouncing up and down a lot since that's also problematic, but in a way that the
+Code that detects a network outage can simply set an alarm stating it is down. `Alarmist` provides primitives for creating a synthetic alarm that doesn't get set unless the network is down longer than a minimum amount of time. `Alarmist` can also raise an alarm if the network is bouncing up and down a lot since that's also problematic, but in a way that the